-MICHAEL SATOW (Ethan, Jericho; director, Adlai Stevenson Was Nominated For President...Twice) Most recently onstage in the one-man show Every Brilliant Thing at Florida Rep (cut short by the pandemic), and thrilled to be returning to Jericho after the NNPN rolling world premiere at Florida Studio Theatre.
+MICHAEL SATOW (Ethan, Jericho; Director, Adlai Stevenson Was Nominated For President...Twice; Prison Guard, STEP 9) Most recently onstage in the one-man show Every Brilliant Thing at Florida Rep (cut short by the pandemic), and thrilled to be returning to Jericho after the NNPN rolling world premiere at Florida Studio Theatre.
 Off-Broadway/NY Stage includes: A Better Place (The Duke) Final Analysis (Pershing Square Signature Center), Hot Season (Sheen Center), Raft of the Medusa (Secret Theatre), Look Upon Our Lowliness (HSA Theatre), Blacken the Bubble (Dixon Place), Merchant of Venice (Westbeth), Betwixt, Between, and BeTWAIN (The Crown), Hell For The Company (Bridge Theater) and numerous readings/workshops including MCC, NYTW, Joe's Pub, New Dramatists, Ensemble Studio Theatre, The Director’s Company, The Lark and The Movement.
 Regional Stage includes: Time Stands Still, On Golden Pond (Bristol Riverside Theatre), Rumors, Betrayal (Theatre Workshop of Nantucket), Red (Vero Riverside Theatre), Hannah (Premiere Stages), Shipwrecked!
 (Capital Rep), Proof (Seacoast Rep), Romeo and Juliet, Hamlet - with Jeffrey Donovan and Pedro Pascal (Commonwealth Shakespeare Co.), and the world premieres of I Heart Kant (CoLab @ George Street Playhouse) and Charlotte the Destroyer (Boston Center For the Arts).
 TV: Recurring as Stark Schiff in “The Good Fight” (CBS), “Elementary,” “Instinct” (CBS), “Manhattan Love Story,” “All My Children” (ABC), “Last Week Tonight with John Oliver” (HBO).
 Film: “Under Jakob’s Ladder” (with Jeff Stewart), “How To Break Up With Your Mother,” “Middle Ground,” “One Last Dream of America.”
 Web: “Website Story” (College Humor), “PX This,” “Conversations from the Afterlife,” “Yes We Candidate.”
 Numerous commercials and voiceovers.
 Weekly narrator at Curio.
 Graduate of Northeastern University and Maggie Flanigan Studio. - AEA, SAG-AFTRA. www.michaelsatow.com, @michaelsatow.

 JOHN SCHAEFFLER (NNR Board) is the Executive Global Government Affairs Leader for GE Healthcare and serves on the Board of New Normal Rep. A newcomer to theatre production, John is excited to be in partnership with New Normal Rep, supporting its commitment to promote diversity and inclusion in the next wave of the performing arts and its artists.